ChenZhu-Xie/Web-Xcz_2014_05/README.md

 * computer course assignment; seems to have been done using **DreamWeaver**.

 ## Inplementation
-1. Enter Homepage from "Homepage (My Mini Website Portal). lnk".
+1. Enter homepage from "Homepage (My Mini Website Portal). lnk".
-2. Explore freely until you decrypt the password and enter the hidden webpage.
+2. Explore freely until you decrypt the password and unlock the hidden webpages.
     * Solve the riddle!
 Or you'll be stuck here: in the middle of nowhere forever!

 3. PS: Due to its age (2014_05), page music may not be playable,